 - help our clients develop practical and effective succession plans for their businesses.

 We assist doctors, lawyers and other professionals create professional corporations.
-We work with each profession’s regulatory body to ensure our clients have the correct certifications needed to carry on their respective practices as businesses.
+We work with each profession’s regulatory body to ensure our clients have the correct certifications needed to carry on their respective practices as businesses within business law.
 We work with our clients’ accountants to create a professional structure that is right for them and the unique needs of their various practices.

 Our lawyers have also assisted not-for-profit corporations come into compliance with the new government regulations.
 All federal not-for-profit corporations are required to create new Articles and By-Laws to comply with the new regulations by later in 2014.
 As no two not-for-profit corporations are alike, we help prepare Articles and By-laws that meet each of our client’s individual needs while complying with the new government regulations.
 It is expected that similar regulations will be introduced for Ontario not-for-profits in the near future, so corporations should consider making changes soon.

 For more information regarding compliance with Canada’s Not-For-Profit Corporations Act please click the following link to be redirected to an article authored by Jonathan M. Richardson: